gazebosim/gz-launch/Migration.md

 - The default config file path has been hard-tocked to `~/.gz/launch/gui.config`.
   `~/.ignition/launch/gui.config` will no longer work.

+- The shared libraries have `gz` where there used to be `ignition`.
+  - Using the un-migrated version is still possible due to tick-tocks, but will be removed in future versions.

 ## Gazebo Launch 2.2.2

 - Environment variable `GZ_LAUNCH_CONFIG_PATH` started to be treated as a path